Projects

 Wildling Rumble

-Wildling Rumble is a project I am developing alongside a partner in KSU’s Novel Game Design Lab under Dr. Henrik Warpefelt.
+Wildling Rumble began as a research project for KSU’s Novel Game Design Lab under Dr. Henrik Warpefelt.
 The project is an experiment that combines tabletop and digital games into a novel hybrid.

 The game is primarily a tabletop experience that uses Near Field Communication cards and a digital app with an attached reader to enable additional features.
 Players take on the role of creature trainers, gaining ownership over their unique “Wildlings” as they see their cards come to life on the companion app.